gbboboc/design_patterns/Proxy/README.md

 * When you want to transparently introduce additional behavior, such as logging or input validation, without modifying the original object.

 * In scenarios where resource-heavy objects need to be initialized only when necessary (lazy initialization).

+#### Identification:

+* Proxies delegate all of the real work to some other object.
+Each proxy method should, in the end, refer to a service object unless the proxy is a subclass of a service.

+#### Pros

+* You can control the service object without clients knowing about it.

+* You can manage the lifecycle of the service object when clients don’t care about it.

+* The proxy works even if the service object isn’t ready or is not available.

+* `Open/Closed Principle.` You can introduce new proxies without changing the service or clients.

+#### Cons

+* The code may become more complicated since you need to introduce a lot of new classes.

+* The response from the service might get delayed.